BlockScience/MSML/README.md

 MSML is a library for standardizing the creation of mathematical specifications as JSON objects as well as aiding in the automation of report and visualization creation from these standardized JSON.

+It uses block diagram wirings and spaces to represent the actions in complex systems in line with current BlockScience research on Generalized Dynamical Systems.
+It also adds some enhancements to the primitive blocks to represent richer sets of behaviors.

+One good example is the [wiring report](https://github.com/SeanMcOwen/Root-Finding-Simulation/blob/main/MSML/reports/Simulation%20Block.md) for the Root Finding Simulation canonical example.

 ## Why MSML?

 Writing mathematical specifications can be a difficult process, especially when variable names are changed or new mechanisms are introduced.
 MSML seeks to streamline the process with automations as well as enhance the abilities of static math specs to deliver deeper insights.
 Because it is automated, one can write specifications at different levels of details or for different purposes.